Gisele Bündchen: Environmental work

 In 2019, Bündchen executive produced a documentary entitled Kiss the Ground.
 The feature focuses on a group of activists, scientists, farmers, and politicians who band together in a global movement of "Regenerative Agriculture" to balance our climate, replenish our vast water supplies, and feed the world.
 The film features Bündchen alongside Woody Harrelson, Ian Somerhalder, Patricia Arquette, David Arquette, Tom Brady, and Jason Mraz.
-The documentary premiered at the 2020 Tribeca Film Festival in New York City in honor of the 50th Anniversary of Earth Day.
-In 2020 on her birthday Bündchen launched the Viva a Vida initiative and donated funds to plant 40,000 trees along the Xingu and Araguaia River in Brazil.
+On her birthday in 2020, Bündchen launched the Viva a Vida initiative and donated funds to plant 40,000 trees along the Xingu and Araguaia River in Brazil.

 Goodwill ambassador

-Bündchen attends the UNEP Champions of the Earth Award ceremony in 2014.

 Bündchen and her former husband, Tom Brady, served Thanksgiving dinner to more than 400 job trainees at Goodwill Industries International's headquarters in Roxbury, Massachusetts, in November 2008.

 In September 2009, Bündchen was designated Goodwill Ambassador for the United Nations Environment Programme.
-She made her first visit to Africa as UNEP Goodwill Ambassador in January 2012.

-In January 2012, Bündchen visited Kenya to experience the reality of energy poverty as part of the Energy for All 2030 project.
-On the eve of World Environment Day in June 2012, Bündchen, planted the first of a series of 50,000 trees in Rio de Janeiro.
-In January 2014, Bündchen joined the Rainforest Alliance board of directors.